A Declaration of Customer-Contractor Interdependence

 5. Contracts are between companies but performed by individuals.

 6. Individuals respect one another’s challenges and contributions.

-7. Contracts document initial expectations, understandings and requirements.
+7. Contracts document initial expectations, understandings, and requirements.
 But service relationships are elastic.
-They’re flexibility enables delivery and contributing to goals, while meeting contractual requirements.
+Their flexibility enables delivery and contributing to goals while meeting contractual requirements.

 8. Because customers select contractors, they have the burden to do so in a fair and transparent manner.

 9. Because contractors have been selected, they act as stewards in the best interests of their customers – mitigating risk, lowering costs and improving performance.

 10. Customers respect the value of the service contracted.
 Services are NOT commodities.